JensUweUlrich/ReadBouncer/README.md

 #### <a name="classify"></a>Classify Query Reads

 If you like to test NanoLIVE's read classification with a set of Nanopore reads, you can use the <b>classify</b> subcommand.
 You only have to provide an interleaved bloom filter (IBF) file and some reads as FASTA or FASTQ file.
-We than take the first 500 nucleotides from each read and map those against each bin of the IBF.
-If a certain number of kmers are shared between the 500 nucleotides and the bin, the read is classified as match.
+We than take the prefix from each read and map it against each bin of the depletion-IBF.
+If a certain number of kmers are shared between the prefix and at least one bin, the read is classified as match.

 ```
 classify                classify nanopore reads based on a given IBF file